ProjectEvergreen/greenwood/.github/CONTRIBUTING.md

 ## Welcome!
 We're excited for your interest in Greenwood, and maybe even your contribution!

-> _We encourage all contributors to have first read about the project's vision and motivation's on the website's [About page](https://www.greenwoodjs.io/about/).
-Greenwood is opinionated in the sense that it is designed to support development for the web platform and deliver a first class developer experience tailored around that, so that anyone can create a modern and performant website (or webapp, if you prefer) knowing just standard web fundamentals.
+> _We encourage all contributors to first read about the project's vision and motivation's on the website's [About page](https://www.greenwoodjs.io/about/).
+Greenwood is opinionated in the sense that it is designed to support development for the modern web platform and aims to deliver a first class developer experience tailored for that expectation.
 So if that page is the "why", this page is the "how"._

 ## Technical Design Overview